9 players who did nothing at Arsenal… but shone after leaving

 Vela may not have reached the heights his potential suggested, but the striker has still shown his undoubted quality since leaving Arsenal, most notably at Real Sociedad, where he struck up a formidable partnership with Antoine Griezmann.

-Now 30, the Mexico international seems more than happy taking the piss in MLS, scoring 27 goals and providing 10 assists in 26 appearances for LAFC this season.
+Now 33, the Mexico international seems more than happy taking the piss for LAFC.
+Fair play to him.

 That deal made the striker Bristol City’s record signing.
 A year later Newcastle broke their transfer record to land Cole, and he became the British record signing when joining Manchester United in 1995.